Chi-Square Test

 E = Expected Value

 The degrees of freedom in a statistical calculation represent the number of variables that can vary.
-The degrees of freedom can be calculated to ensure that chi-square tests are statistically valid.
-These tests are frequently used to compare observed data with data expected to be obtained if a particular hypothesis were true.
+The degrees of freedom can be calculated to ensure that Chi-Square tests are statistically valid.
+These tests frequently compare observed data with data expected to be obtained if a particular hypothesis were true.

 Hypothesis testing is a technique for interpreting and drawing inferences about a population based on sample data.
 It aids in determining which sample data best support mutually exclusive population claims.